bioinformatics-ca/IDE_2021/module6/README.md

 conda activate cbw-emerging-pathogen
 ```

 You should see the command-prompt (where you type commands) switch to include `(cbw-emerging-pathogen)` at the beginning, showing you are inside this environment.
-You should also be able to run one of the commands like `kraken2` and see output:
+You should also be able to run one of the commands like `kraken2 --version` and see output:

 **Output after running `kraken2 --version`**
 ```